A custom built desktop computer with RGB lighting.

 High-end Computers / Gaming Rigs

-If you pay more than 2000$ for a computer, that can be considered a high-end computer.
+If you pay over 2000$ for a computer, that can be considered a high-end computer.
 Usually, computers like this are flagship products of well-known vendors or custom-built solutions.
 And you can do virtually anything on such computers.
 But, be aware of one fact.
 A high-end computer today will become a low-end one during a specific period.
 So it is of utmost importance that investment in such hardware is justified 100%.
-If the purpose of such a computer is your work, make sure that the return value is much greater than the investment in hardware.
+If the purpose of such a computer is your work, ensure that the return value is much greater than the investment in hardware.
 For gaming, make sure you make at least some money from it, or if you are a casual gamer, it is better to invest in one of many gaming consoles.
 It is much cheaper.
 But then again, as with everything else, the money is yours.

 Falcon Northwest Talon series is an absolute masterpiece of a computer!